mceachen/bloomer/README.md

-# Bloomer: a pure-ruby bloom filter with no extra fluff
+# Bloomer: A pure-ruby bloom filter with no extra fluff

 [Bloom filters](http://en.wikipedia.org/wiki/Bloom_filter) are great for quickly checking to see if a given string has been seen before--in constant time, and using a fixed amount of RAM.

 Note that false positives with bloom filters *are possible*, but false negatives are not.
 In other words,

 * if ```include?``` returns *false*, that string has *certainly not* been ```add```ed
 * if ```include?``` returns *true*, it *might* mean that string was ```add```ed (depending on the